jundalisay/superb/content/en/superphysics/principles/consciousness.md

 ---

-In the [previous post](/superphysics/principles/god), we explained that there are only two things in Existence:
+In the [previous post](/superphysics/principles/god), we explained that there are only 2 things in Existence:

 1. Experience
 2. Experiencer